srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 GNU-Radio Companion
 ----------------------

+The GRC file can be downloaded :download:`here <handover_broker.grc>`.
+Download and/ or save the file as a *.grc* file.
+Run with GNU-Radio Companion when needed.

 The GRC Broker will be used to force handover between cells.
 This will be done by manually controlling the gain of each cell using variables and a slider.
 ZMQ REQ Source and REP Sink blocks will be used to link the flowgraph to the ZMQ instances of srsENB and srsUE.
 The following figure illustrated how this is done: